In its simplest terms, the internet is just a big marketplace made up of three players: storefronts, promoters, and customers.

 I stand frozen, too scared to lean in closer, but even more scared to run…

 “I’ll level with you.
 The owner gives me $20 for every dude that shows up with one of my cards.
 It’s not a glamorous hustle but it pays for my scratch-offs.
-I tell you what, you bring me back an ATM receipt that proves you went to Cheetahs, and I’ll give you $10 out of that $20.
+I tell you what, you bring me back an ATM receipt with the swift code of a bank that proves you went to Cheetahs, and I’ll give you $10 out of that $20.
 How’s that sound?

 Here, take a card.
 I’ll be here all night.